angepl/Language-Processor/README.md

 - Error Handler.
 It communicates with the Lexical, the Syntactic and the Semantic Analyzer in order to deal with any detected errors.

 ## Functionalities of this Language Processor
-This Language Processor implements only some basic functionalities of JavaScript.
+This Language Processor implements only some basic functionalities of JavaScript and some functionalities that do not really belong to JavaScript, but are gathered from other programming languages.
 These are:
 - Comments using the format ```/*Type comment here*/```
 - Integer numbers
 - Phrases (strings)